Contents

 6. Personal data relating to children and third parties

-By providing personal data, you declare and guarantee that you will act in accordance with the above and that your legal capacity to provide information is not restricted.
+By providing personal data, the individual declares and warrants that they will act in accordance with the above and that their capacity to act in relation to the provision of the information is not limited.

 7. Data security measures